 3. Do have a target audience in mind.

 Who is your ride-or-die buyer persona who will always support your industry or brand?
-Speak to them in your evergreen content.
+Speak to them in your evergreen pieces.
 Chat to the fringe interest groups in trends or niche content.

 4. Do make the content substantial.